FoalTS/foal/docs/packages/sequelize.md

 ## Restriction

-Let's say that we want to forbid to use the method `delete` when using the service as a controller.
+Let's say that we want to forbid to use the method `findByIdAndRemove` when the service is used by a controller.

 ```typescript
 import { methodNotAllowed } from '@foal/common';